wincle626/Hikey970_Linux_Installation/README.md

 http://www.lemaker.org/product-hikey970-resource.html

-# Hikey 970 Build Linux Kernel
+# Hikey 970 Build Linux Kernel - only for those who want to customize the kernel

 1. Download kernel source file from: